gabrocheleau/merkle-patricia-trees-examples/README.md

 RLP encoding of 127:  <Buffer 83 31 32 37>
 ```

-We would therefore follow the path `8 → 3 → 3 → 1 → 3 → 2 → 3 → 7` and reach our destination.
+We would, therefore, follow the path `8 → 3 → 3 → 1 → 3 → 2 → 3 → 7` and reach our destination.

 So, what does our destination look like?
 It's a **key-value pair** (remember not to confuse this key with the path!) where:

 - **The key** is the hash of the value.
-This is the "key" that we use when uniquely referencing a node (not to be confused with the "path" that we used to nevigate to that key-value pair in the first place).
+This is the "key" that we use when uniquely referencing a node (not to be confused with the "path" that we used to navigate to that key-value pair in the first place).
 - **The value** is the Recursive Layer Protocol encoding of the node itself (which, if the transaction exists, will most likely be a leaf node).
 Remember that the leaf node is a 2-item array: `[ remainingPath, leafValue ]`.
 In the context of a transaction, "leafValue" will contain information relevant to our transaction (like its value, and who sent it).

-A lot of confusion can arise from the fact that various distinct things are labeled "keys" and "values".
+A lot of confusion can arise from the fact that various distinct things are labelled "keys" and "values".
 It's important to understand how these items are nested within each other.
 The examples should help you understand this better.

 ### 4a.
 Retrieving a Transaction from the Ethereum Blockchain